525 Tylehurst Street

 We give thanks for all the Wee Souls now in the arms of Jesus who said, “Let the little children come unto me.”
 May their souls and those who remember them, find peace in the knowledge of your love.
 In Jesus’ name we pray.
 Amen.

 St James Cemetery interred its first soul in 1856.
 It is not an 'Anglican' cemetery, but a cemetery for the people who settled in this area, which became the community, then town, then city of St James.
 (For more information, see our History page.)

 From the 1880s to 1976, St. James Cemetery became the resting place for many wee souls who did not survive their mother’s pregnancy, due either to miscarriage or still birth.
 These mothers were not all from Winnipeg, but also from nearby towns and First Nation Reserves.
 Our cemetery was entrusted with their care and they were buried in unmarked graves.

 Over many years, requests were occasionally made asking the interment locations of these wee souls, but we were unable to find their names in our records.
 A missing register book was recently located, and it has been instrumental in creating a directory listing the names of over 2500 wee ones.
-Now, we are able to confirm the burial of an infant, although none of these graves is marked.
+Now, we are able to confirm the burial of an infant, although these graves are not marked.

 This Memorial Garden is a place where people can come to contemplate the loss of the infant that is close to their hearts, wherever the infant is buried.

 The dedication service for the Memorial Garden took place on October 7, 2020.
 While many people wanted to attend, we were limited by provincial health protocols.
-However, the service was videotaped ... and can be watched here.
-It is our Facebook page, which is public ... you should be able to watch the video without having to create an account.
+However, the service was videotaped ... and can be watched below.

 It was a very windy day; I removed most of the noise from the wind, but some words are still muffled.
 If you would like to follow along, you can download the service text here.
 (But some of Father Murray's speech was not scripted)